DIPlib/diplib/pydip/test/basics.md

     >>> dip.Image(np.zeros((10, 20), dtype=complex))
     <Scalar image, DCOMPLEX, sizes {20, 10}>

-As a convenience, images with the first or last dimension having less than 10 elements are interpreted as tensor images along that dimension.
+As a convenience, images with the first or last dimension having 4 or fewer elements are interpreted as tensor images along that dimension.

     >>> dip.Image(np.zeros((10, 20, 3)))